JSON vs CSV: What's the Difference?

 Additionally, if the information retrieved is simple, you could convert a JSON to CSV for data storage purposes.
 In some cases, if you use something like NoSQL, you can even convert CSV back to JSON to upload it to the database.

-Therefore, there are plenty of great use cases to use both formats in tandem.
-You only need to take care when converting files as complex data types may be hard to represent in CSV.
+Therefore, there are plenty of significant use cases to use both formats in tandem.
+You only need to take care when converting files, as complex data types may be hard to represent in CSV.

 Alternatives to JSON and CSV

-While JSON and CSV are likely some of the most popular formats, there’s plenty of other great options available.
+While JSON and CSV are likely some of the most popular formats, there are plenty of other great options available.
 The choice only truly depends on your use case.

 - XML